guybedford/es-module-shims/README.md

 * 1: _Edge executes parallel dependencies in non-deterministic order. ([ChakraCore bug](https://github.com/microsoft/ChakraCore/issues/6261))._
 * 2: _Enabled under the Experimental Web Platform Features flag in Chrome 76._
 * ~: _Indicates the exact first version support has not yet been determined (PR's welcome!)._
+* ❕<sup>1</sup>: On module redirects, Safari returns the request URL in `import.meta.url` instead of the response URL as per the spec.

 #### Browser Compatibility with ES Module Shims: